vortexntnu/software-learning-period/README.md

 Note that the name can be whatever you desire, however, adding "_ws" at the end makes it easy to remember that this folder is a workspace.

-A certain architecture is required for the code to build and run properly.
-Therefore a src folder must be created inside the workspace:
+A certain architecture is required for the code to build and run properly, such as having a src directory inside the workspace.
+This is done by using the following command:

 ```
-mkdir src
+mkdir name_of_your_choice_ws/src
 ```

-Move to the src folder (cd = change directory), then clone the software-learning-period repository from github:
+Move to the src folder, then clone the software-learning-period repository from github:
 ```
 cd name_of_your_choice_ws/src